 Note that you will not see any additional sitemap item in the sitemap grid in the admin panel.
 Blog sitemap XML will be generated automatically in the background together with the regular sitemap and you will have to submit it to Google as well.

 Once a blog sitemap is generated we strongly recommend adding its link to the robots.txt as it is done at Magefan (https://magefan.com/robots.txt).

-Check the robots.txt file configuration guide to learn more about what robots.txt file actually is and find its examples.
+Check the robots.txt file configuration guide to learn more about what robots.txt file actually is and find the examples.

 If you use Blog Plus or Blog Extra editions of the Blog extension you are able to change the priority and frequency of the blog items in the XML sitemap.

 In order to do this please go to Stores > Configuration > Blog and find the XML Sitemap section.
 Here you can manage the frequency and priority of the Blog Index Page, Blog Categories and Blog Posts.

 1. Why blog_sitemap.xml is missing in my Magento 2?

 - Please make sure that you use the latest version of the blog extension.
 Check the extension change log to see if there are any sitemap bug fixes or improvements.